TrevorAlspach/COP3252-Monopoly/README.md

 - If you land on a chance or community chest space, the effects of the card (moving spacing, losing/gaining money) will automatically take place.
 - If you are done with your turn, click the “Next Turn” button.
   - This button cannot be clicked until the current player has used up all of their dice rolls.
 That way, no player's turn is skipped.
-  - Any player that loses all of their money will be automatically kicked out of the game.
-The ejected player's turn will be skipped when "Next Turn" is clicked for the remainder of the game.
+- Any player that loses all of their money will be automatically kicked out of the game, and all of their properties will reset to being unowned.
+  - The ejected player's turn will be skipped when the "Next Turn" button is clicked for the remainder of the game.
 - A listView at the bottom of the main window shows each action taking place, including moving positions, drawing cards, paying rent, and buying properties, etc.

 ### Implementation